sileagle1/sileagle1.github.io/README.md

   photo2.jpg: The second photograph
 ```

-After adding all the photos, run the command `jekyll build` in the terminal to generate
+After adding all the photos, run the command `bundle exec jekyll build` in the terminal to generate
 the new thumbnail images on your machine.

 ## Local Development